aubreyrjones/mutagen/README.md

 Linux: Run `./compile_playbooks.py` from the command line.

-Windows: Double-click `compile_playbooks.py`.
+Windows: Double-click `MAKE_PLAYBOOKS.bat`.

-If you want to use a different playbook definition file, you'll have to use the command line on both systems:
+If you want to use a different playbook definition file:

 Linux: `./compile_playbooks.py my_playbooks.txt`

-Windows: `python compile_playbooks.py my_playbooks.txt`
+Windows: Drag and drop your playbook definition file onto `MAKE_PLAYBOOKS.bat`.

 This will create a bunch of intermediary files in the `build`